upieez/antler-tech-challenge/README.md

    - The user can select co-founders (if they have any) of a startup program from the same cohort that do not yet have a startup company assigned.
    - If another user has assigned them as a co-founder already, the user is shown the all data regarding the startup (name, size, funding, co-founders).
 The user can then progress past step 4. straight to the app dashboard.

-4. We will need to get more information about the startup.
-(Skip if user has has been assigned a startup already)
+4. We will need to get more information about the startup: (Skip if user has has been assigned a startup already)

    - Company name
    - Company size